-Stochastic screening (also frequently referred to as FM (frequency modulated) screening) developed in the 1970s.
+Stochastic screening, also frequently referred to as FM (frequency modulated) screening, developed in the 1970s.
 Stochastic screening is a commercial printing method that produces more lifelike tonal representations, and a broader CYMK color gamut than traditional halftone, or AM (amplitude modulated) screening does not.

-In the stochastic screening method, the frequency of dots being applied is increased or reduced in relation to the tonality of the image which results in higher quality prints.
+In the stochastic screening method, the frequency of dots being applied is increased or reduced in relation to the tonality of the image.
+This results in higher-quality prints.
 These dots are also applied in a pseudo-random “weave” pattern which prevents the moiré effect and rosette patterns associated with traditional conventional screening methods.
 The random dot sizes used in stochastic screening can be as small as 10 micrometers to produce images of comparable quality to photographic prints.

-The answer to this question depends on several factors including your artwork (solids), the specific artwork to be printed (jewelry, livestock or facials), and the intended use of your printed materials.
-Stochastic screening does a better job of rendering accurate flesh tones and detail in shadow areas so if your artwork includes these elements, stochastic screening may be a better choice than traditional AM screening methods.
+The answer to this question depends on several factors, including your artwork (solids), the specific artwork to be printed (examples: jewelry, livestock, facials), and the intended use of your printed materials.
+Stochastic screening does a better job of rendering accurate flesh tones and detail in shadow areas, so if your artwork includes these elements, stochastic screening may be a better choice than traditional screening methods.

-When choosing a commercial printer, keep in mind that stochastic screening requires an extremely clean proofing environment, because even microscopic dust particles can leave an impression on the proof.
+When choosing a commercial printer, keep in mind that stochastic screening requires an extremely clean proofing environment because even microscopic dust particles can leave an impression on the proof.